musi435/atlantbh_vagrant/README.md

 official site (Debian version):

 wget https://releases.hashicorp.com/vagrant/2.1.5/vagrant_2.1.5_x86_64.deb

 sudo dpkg -i vagrant_2.1.5_x86_64.deb

 Verify if it's installed with following command:

 $ vagrant -h

-If vagrant installation is succesefull, command will have output like this:
+If vagrant installation is succesefull, command will have partial output like this:

 Usage: vagrant [options] <command> [<args>]

     -v, --version                    Print the version and exit.
     -h, --help                       Print this help.

-Common commands:
-     box             manages boxes: installation, removal, etc.
-     destroy         stops and deletes all traces of the vagrant machine global-status   outputs status Vagrant environments for this user halt            stops the vagrant machine
- ...

-2. Download project files from git (Readme, Varantfile and script that was used for task) and add vagrant box:
+2. Download project files from git (Readme, Varantfile and script that was used for task) and add vagrant box then start it:

 git clone https://github.com/musi435/atlantbh_vagrant.git